10 Best Strikers In Champions League History.

 5. Raul

-Raúl is Real Madrid’s third highest-scoring player in Champions League history whilst his
+Raúl is Real Madrid’s third-highest-scoring player in Champions League history, whilst his

-overall tally of 71 goals is the fifth most of all players in the competition’s long legacy.
-He
+overall tally of 71 goals in 144 games is the fifth most of all players in the competition’s long legacy.
+He was eventually overtaken by Messi and Ronaldo in 2014.

 The Spaniard was the first Real player to reach 50 goals in Europe after the legendary Alfredo Di Stéfano.
 Raul's final season in the competition was played with German side FC Schalke across the 2010-11 season as a 33-year-old.